StarDuster/pages/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+I am a master student in <a href="https://titech-caras.github.io/index-en" target="_blank">CARAS Lab</a> at Tokyo Tech, supervised by Prof. Hiroshi Sasaki.

-I'm interested in computer architecture, cloud computing (including virtualization and networking) and operating systems (e.g. Linux kernel stack of networking).
+My research interests mainly lie on computer architecture, cloud computing (including virtualization and networking) and operating systems.

 I got a bachelor's degree in network engineering from the University of Electronic Science and Technology of China (UESTC) in 2017.
 Then I joined NetEase as a DevOps engineer.
 In there, I was in charge of the load balance cluster of NetEase Games private cloud, dealing with Nginx and Linux networking.